Bargain hunters fire up rally in cannabis stocks

 “We went through the golden age and then we fell into the dark ages where valuations were assuming that these companies were just dead,” said Michael Underhill, chief investment officer at Capital Innovations.

-Underhill’s fund owns shares of Canopy and is increasing its stake in companies such as CBD beverage maker Alkaline Water Company Inc (WTER.O), cannabis financing company Ianthus Capital Holdings (IAN.CD), and multi-state cannabis operator Harvest Health & Recreation Inc HARV.CD.
+Underhill’s fund owns shares of Canopy and is increasing its stake in companies such as CBD beverage maker Alkaline Water Company Inc (WTER.O), cannabis financing company Ianthus Capital Holdings (IAN.CD), and multi-state cannabis operator Harvest Health & Recreation Inc (HARV.CD).

 Others are focusing on companies that are not pure plays on cannabis, which they expect to better weather a tough regulatory environment in the U.S.